 To make an organ base, place your paper in front of you with the patterned side face down.
 Fold your paper in half, bringing the top down to meet the bottom edge.
 Fold your paper in half once more.
 Crease well, then unfold.
 Fold the left and right sides in to meet the middle crease.
 Open the left and right flaps and flatten them with your finger.

-Review our About the Origami Organ Base slideshow to learn more about this base form and the different projects it can be used to create.
+Review our Types of Origami story to learn more about the different types and the projects it can be used to create.

 06 of 09